prantlf/timezone-support/README.md

 ## Release History

+* 2018-09-18   v1.3.0   Maintain the property dayOfWeek in the time object.
-* 2018-09-16   v1.1.0   Add a new getUTCOffset method for more lightweight integrations.
+* 2018-09-16   v1.2.0   Add a new getUTCOffset method for more lightweight integrations.
+* 2018-09-03   v1.1.0   Set the property epoch to the time object.
 * 2018-09-02   v1.0.0   Initial release

 ## License